 The Renewable Energy Act aims to accelerate the exploration and development of RE sources such as biomass, geothermal, solar, hydropower, ocean energy sources, and wind.
 The Act envisions the Philippines to be energy self-sufficient through sustainable development of RE resources and reduce its reliance on fossil fuels, thereby minimizing vulnerability to international market price fluctuations.
 It encourages the development and utilization of RE sources to prevent harmful emissions.
-Renewable energy is an essential part of the country's low emissions development strategy and is vital to addressing the challenges of climate change, energy security, and access to energy.
+Renewable energy is an essential part of the country's low emissions development strategy and is vital to addressing the challenges of climate change, energy security, and energy access.
 The National Renewable Energy Program (NREP), however, does not cover transport biofuels.
 The NREP outlines the policy framework enshrined in RA 9513 and focuses on sustained drive towards energy security and improved access to clean energy but is silent on the contribution of transport biofuels.
 The Philippine Energy Plan (PEP) 2020-2040 covers biofuels in the first chapter of the Renewable Energy Plan (page 66).

 With its signing of the Paris Agreement, the Philippines pledged to reduce carbon dioxide (CO2) and other GHG emissions by scaling up renewable energy activities using biofuels as one of the solutions.
 The Philippines submitted its first Nationally Determined Contributions (NDC) on April 15, 2021, committing to GHG carbon dioxide equivalent (CO2e) emissions reduction or avoidance of 75 percent by 2030 relative to its business as usual (BAU) scenario of 2020-2030.
 Reduction of CO2e emissions will come from the energy, transport, waste, agriculture, and industry sectors.
 There are ongoing activities being enforced across these sectors that would contribute to the NDC's fulfillment but no movement on transport biofuels in terms on increasing the blend.
 Most vital is transforming the country's energy sector from fossil fuel-reliant to RE-dependent.
-Another example is the ongoing Public Utility Vehicle (PUV) Modernization Program, which emphasizes the environmental benefits of modernizing jeepneys.
-Implementation has started but there are still some oppositions because of high investment costs.
-The full implementation is extended until December 2023.
-Transport accounts for onethird of GHG emissions in the Philippines.
+Another example is the ongoing Public Utility Vehicle (PUV) Modernization Program, which emphasizes the environmental benefits of modernizing PUV, particularly the traditional jeepneys.
+Jeepneys have been used as a mode of transportation since the 1950s from modified Willys Jeep left by the American troops after Worl War II.
+Since then, the customized, privately-owned jeepneys become the backbone of the Philippines transit system.
+To date, the program implementation is not yet fully implemented.
+Implementation has started but there is still some opposition because of high investment costs.
+Transport accounts for one-third of

+GHG emissions in the Philippines.
 Fuel ethanol has half the carbon footprint of refined petroleum products.
 GHG emissions reduction in the transport sector helps in environmental savings, which lead to human health savings.
 FAS monitors two programs: PUV Modernization and Electric Vehicles (EVs).